BryanWilhite/Blog/presentation-drafts/2020-12-13-songhay-publications-and-the-concept-of-the-index.md

 I made [a little manual test](https://stackblitz.com/edit/songhay-index-entry) to verify that this interface is working.

-## distinguishing the search index from the Publications Index
+## distinguishing the search index from the Publication Index

-New issues for project have been opened
+I have opened [an issue in the Publications repo](https://github.com/BryanWilhite/Songhay.Publications/issues/23) because I introduced the _Index_ concept to Songhay Publications to refer to a Search Index.
+[My work on a lunr search index at the beginning of this year](https://github.com/BryanWilhite/Blog/issues/25) was very exciting but lost site of the bigger picture: a search Index must be distinguished from Publication Index.

 @[BryanWilhite](https://twitter.com/BryanWilhite)